holyshared/Gradually/README.md

 		<li><img title="image6 title" alt="image6 discription" src="images/demo2.jpg" width="650" height="275" /></li>
 	</ul>

-* Javascript is this time described when injuring with the mark with html and ending.
-   "gradually-container", "source", and the option that was marked and put up ahead are specified for an argument.
+Next, javascript is described.
+The element and the image that plays the role of the container are specified.
+The option is specified now.

 ### JavaScript
 	var container = null, sources = null;